selgebali/CCMcr19_dos/Dos_and_Don'ts_checklist.md

 # Dos and Don’ts

+This document includes;
-This document includes advice on what to consider before, during and after technical training sessions with regards to equality, diversity and inclusion.
+## 	A section on what to consider before, during and after technical training sessions with regards to equality, diversity and inclusion.

-It will also include advice on technical tools that can help improve the quality of training sessions.
+##	Advice on technical tools that can help improve the quality of training sessions.

 Please share your experiences from delivering training and advice on how to improve current training/workshop sessions.